rmcanany/SolidEdgeHousekeeper/README.md

 ![Printer_Setup](My%20Project/media/printer_setup.png)

 The dropdown should list all installed printers.
-You can configure up to two of them, Printer1 and Printer2.
-Printer1 is the default.
-It prints everything not assigned to Printer2.
+You can configure up to two of them, `Printer1` and `Printer2`. `Printer1` is the default.
+It prints everything not assigned to `Printer2`.

-Printer2 prints any sheet on the drawing whose size is listed in the Sheet selection textbox.
+`Printer2` prints any sheet on the drawing whose size is listed in the Sheet selection textbox.
 Click the `Set` button to select the sheet sizes.

-Enable/disable Printer2 using the checkbox next to the printer name.
+Enable/disable a printer using the checkbox next to its name.
+If you need to print only certain sizes of drawings, you can disable `Printer1` and enable `Printer2` with the desired sheet sizes set.

 This command will probably not work with PDF printers.
 Use the Save As PDF command instead.